operand/agency/README.md

   using AMQP

 ### Observability and Control
-  * Before/After action callbacks for observability or other needs
+  * Before/after action and lifecycle callbacks for observability or other needs
   * Access policies and permission callbacks for access control

 ### Performance